KLUE-benchmark/KLUE/README.md

 ## Goal
 1. KLUE project aims to build a **trustworthy** evaluation dataset that can be used for both **commercial and non-commercial purposes**.
-2. Our second goal is to release **publicly available Korean Language Models-BERT, RoBERTa, DistilRoBERTa, ELECTRA- as baselines** and summarize findings from ablation studies on training strategies of Korean Language Models.
+2. Our second goal is to release **publicly available Korean Language Models-BERT, RoBERTa, DistilRoBERTa, ELECTRA- as baselines** and summarize **findings from ablation studies on training strategies** of Korean Language Models.
+3. We would like to run a fair KLUE leaderboard.
+Models are compared in terms of their size, inference speed, and so on.

-### 1. Benchmark Dataset
+## Benchmark Dataset
 KLUE dataset is composed of 9 tasks:
 - Named Entity Recognition (NER)
 - (Part-Of-Speech) + Dependency Parsing (DP)